-The Competition Team (aka the ‘Comp Team’) is Loon’s most intensive seasonal program, designed for athletes who wish to spend the winter competing and training in USASA and USSA events in freestyle skiing, freestyle snowboarding, and alpine snowboarding.
+The Competition Team (aka the ‘Comp Team’) is Loon’s most intensive seasonal program, designed for athletes who wish to spend the winter competing and training in USASA events in freestyle skiing, freestyle snowboarding, and alpine snowboarding.
 In recent years, Loon athletes have traveled to the USASA National Championships, notched podium finishes, and earned a reputation for excellence.

-Comp Team athletes learn from freestyle-focused coaches many with competition backgrounds and certificates through PSIA/AASI, USASA and USSA.
+Comp Team athletes learn from freestyle-focused coaches many with competition backgrounds and certificates through PSIA/AASI, and USASA.
 Coaches work with athletes to promote sportsmanship and develop a strong work ethic, athleticism, and pride.
 Team members meet at their own private facility where they discuss training techniques, share lunch, and form new friendships.

 - Up to 42 days of on-snow training

 - Includes weekends and these holiday periods: Christmas/New Years Week, Martin Luther King Weekend, and Presidents' Week - Program will not meet on 12/24 - 12/25